 The levels of power distance exhibited by different cultures will have an effect on the amount of HR formalization witnessed throughout various regions.
 Hofstede (2011) describes this dimension of culture as being "related to the basic problem of human inequality."
 Countries that exhibit high levels of power distance are characterized by hierarchical structure; members of regions with high power distance levels tend to accept that power is not distributed equally throughout organizations.
 In addition, companies in these regions will show autocratic leadership with centralized authority.
 With this type of authority comes a large number of supervisory staff with many different hierarchical levels throughout organizations (Hofstede, 2011).
-HR formalization, which indicates the level that various HR functions are systemized and documented, will be greatly affected by the amount of structure in a given organization.
-Given that only few people high up in the hierarchy can make executive decisions for an organization, it is likely that systemization is required for tasks to trickle down to lower-levels of management.
+HR formalization, which indicates the level that various HR functions are systemized and documented, will be greatly affected by the amount of structure in a given organization, it is likely that systemization is required for tasks to trickle down to lower-levels of management.
 Subordinates in these organizations expect to be told what to do, which also indicates that HR must have formalized policies and procedures in order to be effective.